 The biology and society master's program admits one group of students annually to start their program the following August.
 Before applying, we encourage you to read our Tips for Applying.

 To apply, follow the Apply Now link on the left of this page.

 Applications are accepted Oct.
 1 - Dec.
-15, with a preference date of Dec.
-1. There is no guarantee that applications received after Dec.
+15. There is no guarantee that applications received after Dec.
 15 will be reviewed.
 We will notify you of your admissions status by April 15.

 In the biology and society program, I do research in history and philosophy of medicine that is unlike the lab research of many of my peers applying to medical school.
 The excitement and value of presenting my undergraduate research in a poster session at the annual AAAS Conference compelled me to expand the project and my skills as a master's student.
 The program supports my work toward a career in medicine.

 Training in biology and society follows an apprenticeship model.
 Students work closely with a faculty advisor and committee to complete required coursework and thesis.
 The program prepares students to become independent and creative researchers.

 Total hours required